Sinai Peninsula: Early 21st century security issues

 Since the early 2000s, Sinai has been the site of several terror attacks against tourists, the majority of whom are Egyptian.
 Investigations have shown that these were mainly motivated by a resentment of the poverty faced by many Bedouin in the area.
 Attacking the tourist industry was viewed as a method of damaging the industry so that the government would pay more attention to their situation.
 (See 2004 Sinai bombings, 2005 Sharm El Sheikh bombings and 2006 Dahab bombings).
-Since the 2011 Egyptian Revolution, unrest has become more prevalent in the area including the 2012 Egyptian-Israeli border attack in which 16 Egyptian soldiers were killed by militants.
+Since the 2011 Egyptian revolution, unrest has become more prevalent in the area including the August 2012 Sinai attack in which 16 Egyptian soldiers were killed by militants.
 (See Sinai insurgency.)

 Also on the rise are kidnappings of refugees.
-According to Meron Estifanos, Eritrean refugees are often kidnapped by Bedouin in the northern Sinai, tortured, raped, and only released after receiving a large ransom.
+According to Meron Estifanos, Eritrean refugees are often kidnapped by Bedouin in the northern Sinai, tortured, raped, and only released after paying a large ransom.

 Under President el-Sisi, Egypt has implemented a rigorous policy of controlling the border to the Gaza Strip, including the dismantling of tunnels between Gaza and Sinai.

 Demographics

-The two governorates of North and South Sinai have a total population of 597,000 (January 2013).
+The two governorates of North Sinai and South Sinai have a total population of 597,000 (January 2013).
 This figure rises to 1,400,000 by including Western Sinai, the parts of the Port Said, Ismailia and Suez Governorates lying east of the Suez Canal.
 Port Said alone has a population of roughly 500,000 people (January 2013).
 Portions of the populations of Ismailia and Suez live in west Sinai, while the rest live on the western side of the Suez Canal.

 The population of Sinai has largely consisted of desert-dwelling Bedouins with their colourful traditional costumes and significant culture.
 Large numbers of Egyptians from the Nile Valley and Delta moved to the area to work in tourism, but development adversely affected the native Bedouin population.
 In order to help alleviate their problems, various NGOs began to operate in the region, including the Makhad Trust, a UK charity that assists the Bedouin in developing a sustainable income while protecting Sinai's natural environment, heritage and culture.